norskeld/sigma/apps/docs/content/guides/error-recovery.md

 `recover` answers a committed failure with an error node.
 Sometimes the right answer is a different parse instead.

-Commitment is a property of the rule, so every use of `Statement` inherits it, including uses that only want to *try*.
-Say we want a lenient mode that keeps unrecognised lines as raw text:
+Commitment is a property of the rule, so every use of `Statement` inherits it, including uses that only want to try it speculatively.
+Say a lenient mode should keep unrecognised lines as raw text:

 ```ts
 type Node =